-Crimson Careers: This job and internship database maintained by OCS contains listings of opportunities, updated daily: harvard-csm.symplicity.com/students.
-For other OCS job resources, please visit ocs.fas. harvard.edu/job-internship-search.
+Crimson Careers: This job and internship database maintained by MCS contains listings of opportunities, updated daily: harvard-csm.symplicity.com/students.
+For other MCS job resources, please visit careerservices.fas.harvard.edu/channels/search-for-a-job-employer/ and also be sure to visit the Featured Healthcare Job & Internship Opportunities page on the MCS website.

-Premedical and Pre-Health Email Updates: Edit your choices on the "This Week @ OCS" newsletter and select "Premed/Pre-Health" to receive announcements and information about upcoming workshops and medical school visits.
+Premedical and Pre-Health Email Updates: Edit your choices on the "This Week @ MCS" newsletter and select "Premed/Pre-Health" to receive announcements and information about upcoming workshops and medical school visits.

-OCS Health and Medical Careers Website: You will find information on healthcare-related internship opportunities, links, workshop schedules, past workshop PowerPoint slides and recordings, year-by-year timelines, links to relevant and annotated healthcare-related sites on the internet, and much more at ocs.fas.harvard.edu/medical-health.
+MCS Health and Medical Careers Website: You will find information on healthcare-related internship opportunities, links, workshop schedules, past workshop PowerPoint slides and recordings, year-by-year timelines, links to relevant and annotated healthcare-related sites on the internet, and much more at careerservices.fas.harvard.edu/channels/pre-med-students/.

-The Office of Career Services Website: The general OCS website, www.ocs.fas.harvard.edu, has links toinformation on fellowships and funding, international opportunities, a calendar of events, and other careerresources.
+The Mignone Center for Career Success Website: The general MCS website, careerservices.fas.harvard.

+edu, has links to information on fellowships and funding, international opportunities, a calendar of events, and other career resources.